PhilipSRobinson/mutyh/README.md

 SigProfiler https://github.com/AlexandrovLab.

 ### Analysis of nanoseq data ###
-Software for analysis of duplex / NanoSeq data is provided at https://github.com/cancerit/NanoSeq.
+Software for analysis of raw duplex / NanoSeq data is provided at https://github.com/cancerit/NanoSeq.